 The Ireland’s Ancient East site tells us to learn the stories of ancient high kings, modern day poets, saints, scholars, ramblers and fisherman.

-Start your own story travelling on the Scenic Carlingford Ferry between Greencastle in the Mournes and Greenore in Cooley Mountains.
+Start your own story travelling on the Carlingford Lough Ferry between Greencastle in the Mournes and Greenore in Cooley Mountains.

 Run free or relax on Port Beach located a few short miles north of the fishing village of Clogherhead in County Louth.
 It is a remote rural beach with wide sandy shores or enjoy the bustle of Castlebellingham Farmers Market.